cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/stream.rst

 **format:** Optional format of the stream.
 Any format supported by CDAP is also supported.
 For example, a value of 'csv' will attempt to parse stream events as comma separated values.
-If no format is given, event bodies will be treated as bytes, resulting in a three field schema: 'ts' of type long, 'headers' of type map of string to string, and 'body' of type bytes.
+If no format is given, event bodies will be treated as bytes, resulting in a three-field schema: 'ts' of type long, 'headers' of type map of string to string, and 'body' of type bytes.

 **schema:** Optional schema for the body of stream events.
 Schema is used in conjunction with format to parse stream events.
 Some formats like the avro format require schema, while others do not.
-The schema given is for the body of the stream, so the final schema of records output by the source will contain an additional field named 'ts' for the timestamp and a field named 'headers' for the headers as as the first and second fields of the schema.
+The schema given is for the body of the stream, so the final schema of records output by the source will contain an additional field named 'ts' for the timestamp and a field named 'headers' for the headers as the first and second fields of the schema.

 .. rubric:: Example